rahi-lab/targettrack/README.md

 This tab is used mainly for segmenting the frames and aligning them.
 #### Segmentation
 1. First, select the frames you want to segment using `Frame selection` tab.
 2. After that, you can tune the segmentation parameters using the `segmentation parameter` collapsible box.
+Here is the description of each parameter:
+- `sigm`: the first step for segmenting is smoothing the image.
+This is done by a Gaussian filter with a standard deviation of `sigm`
+- `bg_factor`: In order to be able to capture the
+- `perc`: After subtraction of the background intensity, we threshold the image.
+The threshold used for this is determined by a user-defined percentile `perc` of the image intensity distribution. neuron shapes in both bright and dark areas with a single threshold, we subtract a background intensity image from the previously calculated smoothed image.
+The background intensity image is obtained by applying a Gaussian blur with large standard deviation to the original image.
+The standard deviations used for the initial smoothing are multiplied with the (large) parameter bg_factor in order to get extreme smoothing.
 3. Push the `Test segmentation on current frame` button to check the result of each parameter set.
 4. If the results look good, press the `segmentation` button to segment all the selected frames.

 #### Alignment
 1. Check the coarse segmentation checkbox
-2. Set the `perc` parameter high enough such that only a few objects are segmented in each frame (To check if the threshold set by `perc` i good enough, use the `Test segmentation on current frame`)
+2. Set the `perc` parameter high enough such that only a few objects are segmented in each frame (To check if the threshold set by `perc` is good enough, use the `Test segmentation on current frame`)
 3. If the threshold is good enough, press the `segmentation` button to coarse-segment all the frames.
 4. Find a frame that you want to use as the reference to align all other frames.
 Go to that frame and push the `Use this frame as reference` button in the `Frame selection` tab to save that frame as the reference.
 5. Push the `Compute rotation` button to compute the rotation and translation for each frame to align it to the reference frame.
 When the computation is finished, you can check the results using the `Aligned` checkbox in the `View` tab.